Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 We used conda for managing our dependencies.
 We continuously built up the requirements.txt file, which we used to create a conda environment called knd.
-To get a complete copy of our development environment a new team memeber would have to
+To get a complete copy of our development environment a new team member would have to
 1. Start a linux terminal with anaconda/miniconda installed
 2. Clone this repository with git clone git@github.com:Whitesheep18/kidsndogs.git
 3. run `make create_enviroment` to create a conda environment called knd